IntelSDM/RustDMACheat/README.md

 # Rust DMA Cheat
 A little DMA cheat for Rust.
 Some basic functions.
 A basic and easy to update SDK. <br><br>
 <i>As Facepunch are claiming to take a heavier stance against content that infringes upon their copyright; I have removed the images of the cheat from the repo.
 It no longer contains any media from their game, therefore no more copyrighted material.<br>
-The only code in this repo is from the credited parties.
+The entirety of the code in this repo is from the credited parties.
 </i>

 ## Showcase